einarwh/experiments-in-powerblog/content/blog-posts/how-to-reduce-bunches-of-things.md

 So there you are, a pragmatic C# programmer out to provide business value for your end users and all that stuff.
 That’s great.

 One of the (admittedly many) things you might want to do is reduce a bunch of things of some type into a single thing of that type.
 For instance, you might want to add a bunch of numbers together, or concatinate a bunch of strings and so on.
 How would you do that?
-(Assuming there’s no built-in Aggregate method available, that is.)
-Well, you’d write a Reduce function, right?
+(Assuming there’s no built-in `Aggregate` method available, that is.)
+Well, you’d write a `Reduce` function, right?
 And since we haven’t specified in advance what kinds of things we should reduce, we better make it generic.
-So it could work on an IEnumerable<T> of things.
+So it could work on an `IEnumerable<T>` of things.

 Now how should the actual reduction take place?
 An obvious idea is to do it stepwise.
-It’s both a good problem solving strategy in general, and kind of necessary when dealing with an IEnumerable.
+It’s both a good problem solving strategy in general, and kind of necessary when dealing with an `IEnumerable`.
 For that to work, though, you need some way of taking two values and combining them to produce a single value.
-So Reduce needs to be a higher-order function.
-The caller should pass in a combine function, as well as some initial value to combine with the first element.
+So `Reduce` needs to be a higher-order function.
+The caller should pass in a `combine` function, as well as some initial value to combine with the first element.
 And then the completed function might look something like this:

 ```csharp
 public static T Reduce(this IEnumerable<T> things,